lawrennd/assessor/README.md

 It was also used in marking and collatign the marks of the Machine Learning and Adaptive Intelligence course at the University of Sheffield in 2014, 2015 and 2016.

 It was originally contained in the `pods` package, but regular changes to Google APIs meant that it required more regular maintenance, so it's been separated out.
-The Google sheet access funcitonality has also been separated out into a python library called `googoal` which acts as a wrapper to the authentication libraries and the `gdata` and `gspread` libraries.
+The Google sheet access funcitonality has also been separated out into a python library called [`googoal`](https://github.com/lawrennd/googoal/) which acts as a wrapper to the authentication libraries and the `gdata` and `gspread` libraries.

+The library needs authentication to access google spreadsheets and uses the Google Oauth capability to do this.